Lumbago: what provides instant pain relief?

 Prevent lumbago with simple exercises

-Exercise is very important to prevent lumbago as it keeps the muscles strong and supple.
-A strong core plays a key role: we protect our spine if we can stabilise our core muscles when performing abrupt movements or when lifting or carrying heavy loads.
+Exercise is very important to prevent acute lumbago as it keeps the muscles strong and supple.
+Of key importance is a strong core: we protect our spine if we can stabilise our core muscles when performing abrupt movements or when lifting or carrying heavy loads.